 Education health and care plans (EHC)

-For those children and young people with complex needs who have an Education Health and Care plan (EHCP), a process of review will need to take place to ensure that the EHCP remains up-to-date and relevant to the child or young person.
-This review process is called an annual review.
+For those children and young people with complex needs who have an Education, Health and Care plan, an annual review process will take place to ensure the EHC plan remains up-to-date and relevant.

 Disabled Student Allowance (DSA) - For students with a vision impairment